The Singer in the Mask season 2

 The second series of the Israeli version of The Singer in the Mask premiered on Channel 12 on 16 October 2021 and concluded on 18 December 2021.
 The series was won by actor and singer Shai Gabso as "Gorilla" with actor Oz Zehavi finishing second as "Spaghetti" and singer and voice actress Rotem Shefy finishing third as "Oats".

 Panelists and host

-The show is hosted by the television presenter Ido Rosenblum, with the judging panel comprising the journalist Ofira Asayag, the comedian Shahar Hason, the musical pop duo Static & Ben El Tavori, and the director Tzedi Tzarfati.
+The show is hosted by television presenter Ido Rosenblum, with the judging panel consisting of journalist Ofira Asayag, the comedian Shahar Hason, musical duo Static & Ben El Tavori, and director Tzedi Tzarfati.

 Guest panelists

 Throughout the second season, various guest judges appeared alongside the original, for one episode.